MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/asctime-s-wasctime-s.md

 *`tmSource`*<br/>
 Time/date structure.
 This function assumes a pointer to a valid `struct tm` object.

-## Return Value
+## Return value

 Zero if successful.
-If there's a failure, the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+If there's a failure, the invalid parameter handler is invoked, as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, the return value is an error code.
 Error codes are defined in ERRNO.H.
-For more information, see [errno Constants](../../c-runtime-library/errno-constants.md).
+For more information, see [`errno` constants](../errno-constants.md).
 The actual error codes returned for each error condition are shown in the following table.

-### Error Conditions
+### Error conditions

 |*buffer*|*numberOfElements*|*tmSource*|Return|Value in *buffer*|
 |--------------|------------------------|----------|------------|-----------------------|